freddyaboulton/freddyboulton/README.md

-# SvelteKit static blog starter
+<h1 class="font-bold text-2xl flex justify-center mb-3"> SvelteKit static blog starter</h1>

 This starter contains everything you need to get up and running with [SvelteKit](https://kit.svelte.dev/) as a static site generator for your